Nilgiri tahr

 The Nilgiri tahr (Nilgiritragus hylocrius) is an ungulate that is endemic to the Nilgiri Hills and the southern portion of the Western and Eastern Ghats in the states of Tamil Nadu and Kerala in southern India.
+It is the only species in the genus Nilgiritragus and is closely related to the sheep of the genus Ovis.

 It is the state animal of Tamil Nadu.
-Despite its local name, it is more closely related to the sheep of the genus Ovis than the ibex and wild goats of the genus Capra.
-It is the only species in the genus Nilgiritragus.

 Etymology

-In Tamil, the Nilgiri tahr is called வரையாடு (varaiaadu).
-The word varaiaadu is derived from the Tamil words wurrai meaning "precipice" and aadu meaning "goat".
-The word in ancient Tamil was வருடை (varudai).
-In Malayalam, the word is വരയാട് (varyaadu).
-The Nilgiri tahr was described as Capra warryato by Gray.

-The genus name Nilgiritragus is derived from the Tamil word Neelagiri meaning "blue hills" and the Greek word trágos meaning "goat".
+The genus name Nilgiritragus is derived from the Sanskrit words Nila(blue) and Giri(mountains) meaning "blue hills" and the Greek word trágos meaning "goat".

 Taxonomy

-Results of a phylogenetic analysis showed that the Nilgiri tahr forms a sister group with the genus Ovis and has been placed into the monotypic genus Nilgiritragus in 2005.
-It used to be placed in the genus Hemitragus together with the Himalayan tahr (H. jemlahicus) and the Arabian tahr (Arabitragus jayakari), which are both closer associated with the genus Capra.